javierarce/tumblr-liked-photos-export/README.md

         https://www.tumblr.com/oauth/apps

 5. Copy the `OAuth Consumer Key` of the app.
-6. How you have two options:
+6. Now you have two options:

 - Add two keys to your bash/zsh: